IainStevenson/docker.multi.service.reverse.proxy/src/issues.md

 Many problems occured in attempting this scenario the more difficult ones that held up progress are mentioned below.

+There is a desire;
+* to conform the domain URL scheme segemented by function.
+* url addressing within MVC or Razor projects to work without fuss or any additional fiddling or configuration.
+* to provide a single catch all development certificate for localhost AND the a wild card domain.
+* for a single authentication and authorisation domain allowing for federation.
+* to provide containerisation and orcehstrating multiple micro-services dedicated to one conceptual organisation task.

+The following issues cropped up in providing those capabilities.

 # Conformed address space